fit360/fit360/README.md

 Workout buddy finder

 ####Required user stories-
-###Home Page
-- [x] The user can enter daily tracking items like water, activity etc.
-- [x] They can use the camera button to upload pictures to the community/personal feed

 ###Profile Page
 - [x] User create a profile and enter basic information like stats and bio.
 - [x] User can view a list of their friends connected through this app
 - [x] User can view their own feed.

 ###Map Page
 - [x] The user can see nearby friends or other people working on similar activities